neovatar/patchmonger/README.md

   * Files removed
   * Files changed

 For changed files, patchmonger will create a xdelta3 based binary diff and compress it with LZMA.
-It will include a copy of itself in the patchset, which can be run to apply the patch.
+It will include a copy of itself in the patchset, which can be run later to apply the patch.

 ### Examples